These are some of the most common machine-learning interview questions.

 return distances.index(min(distances))

-Decide the size of training, evaluation, and testing sets based on the dataset size.
+Decide the training, evaluation, and testing set size based on the dataset size.

 from sklearn.model_selection import train_test_split